ritratt/craesy/readme.txt

 Installation:
 1. Download as zip and extract.
-2. Run install.sh as su
+2. Run make as su.

 Encryption:
 craesy -e /path/to/file.file /path/to/encrypted/file.file